 Utilizing hypothetical case studies, the workshop is interactive and emphasizes audience participation.
 Includes concepts such as cost of capital, supply / demand based pricing, risk adjusted rates of return, risk / reward profiles for specific banking projects and the role of equivalency.
-Also identifies key risk factors in the permitting process their potential impact on bank returns while exploring ways public and private sectors can partner to attract more private capital to needed wetland and conservation restoration projects.
+Also identifies key risk factors in the permitting process and their potential impact on bank returns while exploring ways public and private sectors can partner to attract more private capital for wetland and conservation restoration projects.

 Wednesday, May 10, 2017

 Lunch Box Workshops (11:30 a.m. – 12:30 p.m.)

 60 minute sponsored workshops – Must Register in Advance; Limited Capacity

 Workshop #1 MCDA, Risk and Design Optimization for Stream Mitigation and Restoration